RaquelFraktas/RaquelFraktas/README.md

 * SCSS
 * PHP

-Feel free to reach out on LinkedIn for any qs https://www.linkedin.com/in/raquelfraktas/
+📫 Feel free to reach out on LinkedIn for any qs: https://www.linkedin.com/in/raquelfraktas/